 - Not all solar cells are made the same.
 Seems obvious, but it’s worth noting.
 Take the industry-dominant silicon solar cell.
 Is it mono- or polycrystalline silicon?
 Monocrystalline silicon is purer and produces a more efficient solar panel; however, it is also more expensive to produce.
 For an interesting overview of the pros and cons of different types of solar panels, check out this article from Energy Informative.

 - Not all solar equipment providers readily offer up the efficiency of the panels they sell.
 It could be the company doesn’t want to provide the information if it doesn’t help sales.
 Or, they could actually believe that efficiency is not important.
 Having this information is required by law, so don’t hesitate to ask.

 Are efficiency ratings important if the differences are within a few percentage points?
 That depends who you ask.

-- Some argue that as solar cell costs go down and efficiency improves, it becomes less important since mounting hardware, inverters and other components of a solar power system have a bigger impact on the overall price for installing.
+- Some argue that as solar cell costs go down and efficiency improves, it becomes less important because mounting hardware, inverters and other components of a solar power system have a bigger impact on the overall install.

-You may not be a member of Mensa, but if you think about it, commercial solar is a long-term commitment—so it would be short-sighted to only focus on up-front costs.
-Looking at solar panel efficiency ratings, as well as every other aspect of your investment that could lead to the most savings over the life of your system, is not only important—it’s the smart thing to do.
+When you realize that commercial solar is a long-term commitment, it would be short-sighted to focus solely on upfront costs.
+Considering solar panel efficiency ratings, as well as other aspects of your investment that could lead to the most savings over the life of your system, is not only important—it’s the smart thing to do.